dd32/td-gh-ex/readme.txt

 * Added callback function for header menu
 * Updated font awesome with latest version available

+= 3.0.0 -May 12 2018 =
+* Added slider feature in homepage template

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License  v2 or later
 License: GNU General Public License v2 or later